-In order to facilitate access to employment for people with disabilities, the Gestamp Group companies directly hire them, whereby they thus forming part of their staff, or they may outsource products and services to special employment centres.
+In order to facilitate access to employment for people with disabilities, the Gestamp Group companies directly hire them, whereby they thus form part of their staff, or they may outsource products and services to special employment centres.

-The percentage of employees with a disability in the entire Group in 2018 was 817, representing 1.9% of the Group's workforce.
+The number of employees with a disability in the entire Group in 2019 was 837, representing 1.9% of the Group's workforce.
+The direct contracting of services to special employment centres in Spain was over 1.2 million Euros.